All Episodes

 And that's exactly right.

-There's nowhere the drive-by's can go that nobody else can go.
+There's nowhere the drive-bys can go that nobody else can go.

-People are already where the drive-by's want to go, so what they're gonna have to do is is roust a couple of uh citizens out there who are willing to tell tales of woe about how the Bush administration didn't do enough for them, and they'll find them.
+So what they're going to have to do is rouse a couple of citizens out there who are willing to tell tales of woe about how the Bush administration didn't do enough for them, and they'll find them.

 This reverse 9-11 calling system seems to really be working.